Observing circumstances for 2012 S1 (ISON)

 Ephemerides

-c) The fitted curve appears above the observed points as it has been corrected for aperture in order to predict the naked eye brightness.
+c) The fitted curve generally appears above the observed points as it has been corrected for aperture in order to predict the naked eye brightness.

 Guidance